sheffieldnlp/naacl2018-fever/README.md

 The baseline model constists of two components: Evidence Retrieval (DrQA) + Textual Entailment (Decomposable Attention).

+## Find Out More

+ * Visit [http://fever.ai](http://fever.ai) to find out more about the shared task and download the data.

 ## Quick Links

  * [Installation](#installation)